-If you see splotches of white foam on your plants (I found some this morning on my rosemary and lavender), simply wash them off the plant with a hose.
-This interrupts the spittlebug lifecycle and protects your landscape.
+If you see splotches of white foam on your plants, simply wash them off the plant with a garden hose.
+This interrupts the spittlebug lifecycle and protects your plants.

 Harvesting the fruits of your gardening labor is an often forgotten yet critical aspect of the craft.

 When you get down to it, everything plants do is directed towards reproduction.
 Creating flowers attracts pollinators, pollination creates seeds, and fruit provides seeds with food and protection.
 As soon as your plants start producing harvestable fruits and flowers, it is very important that you harvest frequently.

 By putting your harvesting efforts off for another day, you are giving your plants the message that they have succeeded at reproduction and that no further effort is needed.
 This means less fruits and vegetables and flowers for you!

 Bottom line - harvest every couple of days whenever your garden is producing to ensure maximum production.